scenarioo/scenarioo/developer.readme.md

-# Important Scenarioo Developer How To
+# Scenarioo Developer How To

 This readme contains important developer information for developers on how to develop the open source project Scenarioo.

+**New developers have to read all this information (including linked resources) carefully before starting!**

 ## Setup Development Environment